Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN Design Methodology

 where $S_{21}$ and $S_{31}$ are the $(2,1)$-th and $(3,1)$-th term of $\mathbf{S_{PR}}$.
-Therefore, S-parameters can be directly used as optimization goals instead of the output current vector $\mathbf{i}^{1}_{M,n}$ from (\ref{eqn3-6}) or other $\mathbf{i}^{k}_{m,n}$ in the PRBFN topology.
-In subsequent optimization steps, we only use S-parameters instead of current-based conditions for simplicity.
+Therefore, S-parameters can be directly used as optimization goals instead of each output $\mathbf{i}^{k}_{m,n}$ in the PRBFN topology.
+In subsequent optimization steps, the S-parameters are deployed instead of current-based conditions for simplicity.

-As a result, the S-parameters obtained in the $n$-th reconfigurable state should approximate the target current $\hat{\mathbf{i}}_n$ in amplitude and phase as closely as possible.
-Collecting $N$ vectors $\mathbf{x}_n, \forall n=1,2,\cdots,N$ into set $\mathcal{X}$, the optimization problem for the PRBFN unit cell can be expressed as
+Following the steps in last subsection, the pixel connections of each unit cell are optimized separately.
+For ease of explanation, the unit cell highlighted by the red box in Fig. \ref{PRBFN_Cascade} is taken as an instance again, whose pixel connections of the $n$-th state, denoted as $\bm{x}_n$, need to be optimized.
+Collecting all $N$ vectors $\bm{x}_n, \forall n=1,2,\cdots,N$ into set $\mathcal{X}$, the optimization problem for the PRBFN unit cell can be expressed as